Why MINDS advertises the IK

 Because it is really one of the most inspiring events one can find, if one is interested in how minds work and MINDS ticks.

-Herbert Jaeger has been active in the executive board of the IK since more than a decade, has served as program chair in 2004, 2009 and 2015, and is now the elected secretary general of the executive board.
+Herbert Jaeger has been active in the executive board of the IK since more than a decade, has served as program chair in 2004, 2009 and 2015, and is now an elected speaker of the executive board.

 What it always is